THE MINISTRY OF JESUS CHRIST (Part 2)

 Sadly, the ministry that many believers today are pursuing and fulfilling towards sinners is “the ministry of accusation and condemnation.”

-We, unlike Paul, are not beseeching or imploring sinners on Christ’s behalf to be reconciled to God, for God has changed His disposition towards them.
+We, unlike Paul, are not beseeching or imploring sinners on Christ’s behalf to be reconciled to God.

 Paul said, “Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.”
 (2 Cor.
 5:20 NKJV).

-Apparently, many believers today are completely ignorant of God’s change of disposition towards sinners on the account of Christ’s perfect and finished work of reconciliation.
+Today, many believers are entirely ignorant of God’s change of disposition towards sinners based on Christ’s perfect and finished work of reconciliation.

-Likewise, many servants of God today are also ignorant of the huge impact or effect of Christ’s propitiation or expiation for the sins of the world on God’s disposition or attitude towards sinners.
+Likewise, many servants of God today are also ignorant of the enormous impact or effect of Christ’s propitiation or expiation for the sins of the world on God’s disposition or attitude towards sinners.

 Due to sheer ignorance of the immense effects or blessings of Christ’s finished work of reconciliation, many children of God today are still unstable or insecure in their relationship with God.